Tax Relief Program for Renters

 - At least 60 years old; or

-- Found to be permanently and totally disabled and has qualified for certain benefits; or
+- Found to be permanently and totally disabled and has qualified for certain federal benefits; or

 - Found to be permanently and totally disabled by a county health officer or the Baltimore City Commissioner of Health; or